maycon-mello/react-app-scripts/README.md

 ```

 ## What should be done yet
- - Write more tests
- - Create test script
- - Flowtype support
  - GraphQL Server support
  - GraphiQL client
  - Less, Sass and postcss support
- - Improve Webpack loaders to deal with files
  - Improve Webpack to deal with code spliting and multiple entries